 Prefer to listen on Youtube?
 Visit the Korean Beauty Show podcast's new Youtube channel.

 If not retinol, then what?

-K-Beauty is never lacking in a supply of awesome and effective ingredients in their products and their go-to anti-ageing ingredients are no different.
-Let’s start with some of the more popular ones which are also commonly found in Western Beauty.
+K-Beauty is never lacking in a supply of awesome and effective ingredients.
+The go-to anti-ageing ingredients are no different.
+Let’s start with the popular ones that are also found in Western Beauty.

-Plump, young, and firm skin is a result of high levels of collagen.
-As we age, our collagen levels begin to deplete and our skin loses elasticity.
+You've probably heard that plump, young, and firm skin is because of high levels of collagen.
+Unfortunately, as we age, our collagen levels begin to deplete and skin loses elasticity.
 It also begins to thin and sag.

 Having said that - there are things we can do to encourage and stimulate our collagen production and help our skin out during its ageing journey.
-One of those things you'll find a lot in Korean skincare is collagen.
+One of those things is topical collagen.

-While applying topical collagen doesn’t have the intense anti-ageing benefits of Vitamin A and C, it is still great to pop into your skincare routine as it works to give the skin an instant hit of hydration.
+While applying topical collagen doesn’t have the intense anti-ageing benefits of Vitamin A and C, it is still great because it works to give the skin an instant hit of hydration.

 Mature skin tends to be on the drier side and products containing collagen can help moisturise the skin and offer satisfying levels of hydration.

 Vitamin C is a powerful antioxidant and anti-ageing ingredient.
 It is ideal for getting rid of pigmentation and dark spots, two commonly found conditions in ageing skins.